luisolavarria/csc208/ch3_counting/problem 5.md

 $$\binom{6 + 5 - 1}{5} = \binom{10}{5} = \frac{10!}{5!(10-5)!} = \frac{10!}{5!5!} = 252$$

+#### Now we roll six dice, each with five faces.
+Since the order of the dice does not matter, we need to count the number of possible unordered outcomes.

 where we roll six regular 5-sided dice:
 - \( n = 5 \) (number of distinct die faces),